Skip to main content

 Manage BigQuery ML models in Vertex AI

-Tips for reducing memory usage | TensorFlow - TPU Troubleshooting
+Tips for reducing memory usage | TensorFlow - Troubleshooting TPUs

 • Check for excessive tensor padding

-• Use the bfloat16 format
+• Use the bfloat16 format.

 Vertex AI Feature Store

-Custom-Prediction-Routines | Vertex AI
+Custom Prediction Routines | Vertex AI

-Using managed datasets | Vertex AI
+Use managed datasets | Vertex AI

-• Manage your datasets centrally.
+• Manage your datasets in one central place.

 • Easily create labels and multiple annotation sets.

-• Generate and visualize statistics for your data.
+• Generate and visualize data statistics.

-Build your own retrieval-augmented generation | Vertex AI Agent Builder
+Build your own Retrieval Augmented Generation | Vertex AI Agent Builder

 ExampleGen TFX | TensorFlow

-AI accelerator | google cloud | Official
+AI Accelerators | Google Cloud | Official

 1. TPU (Tensor Processing Unit)

-• TPUs are not recommended for workloads that require high-precision arithmetic and are recommended for models that train for weeks or months (from a practice exam).
+• TPUs are not recommended for workloads that require high-precision arithmetic and are recommended for models that train for weeks or months (from practice exam).

 2. GPU (Graphics Processing Unit)